yuriseki/.dotfiles/nvim/.config/nvim/README.md

   - In (A), pres F5 to attach the debug, and select `Attach to running Neovim instance`
   - In (B), execute the action that will trigger the code with the break point

+## Code Format

+- Drupal
+  - None-ls is configured to read the phpcs.xml from the project root.
+    - Include a phpcs.xml file, such as: `https://github.com/Lullabot/drainpipe/blob/main/drainpipe-dev/scaffold/phpcs.xml.dist`

 ## Performing Diff operations

 ### Perform a diff between the current file and another branch